 It is always a good idea to have insurance.
 You generally need insurance to protect yourself and your contractors when you are working on a production.
 Most venues will require that you have proof of insurance in their rental agreement.
 You may also need insurance for your board of directors, or for members of your team if your production requires driving and transportation.
 Let's break down a few different types of insurance that are key for producing live performance events.

 Examples: actONE Insurance

 - Short Term Theatrical Insurance: is an option for a one-off production that is less costly than annual insurance.
-More relevant for a collective that may not being doing anything within the year.
-If there may be more that one production, it might make more sense to do annual insurance.
+More relevant for a collective that may not be doing anything within the year.
+If there may be more than one production, it might make more sense to do annual insurance.

 Examples: SOLO Insurance

-- D&O Insurance: : insurance that covers Directors and Officers of a company, which are primarily on a Board of Directors.
+- D&O Insurance: insurance that covers Directors and Officers of a company, which are primarily on a Board of Directors.
 This prevents your directors’/officers’ personal finances in case of certain legal actions brought against the company.

 - Driver’s Insurance: If your company owns a vehicle, you will require separate insurance for that which is usually driver-specific.